therealsylaucoin/therealsylaucoin/README.md

 ### :computer: I'm currently working on:
 - My React skills
-- A fun movie ratign app for me and my pals.
+- A fun movie rating app for me and my pals.
 - A POE app to help organize your new build every season (where to get items and at what level)

 ### :books:I'm currently learning: